 “Tango is Life”.

-It suggests that those who do not tango don’t know what life is.
 Can such a radical thought make sense?

 Ask anyone who is involved in Tango, passionately, which is the only way to be involved in it, and that will be the answer.